unionai/unionai-docs/source/integrations/agents/snowflake-agent/index.md

 1. [Generate the private key](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key)
 2. [Assign the public key to a Snowflake user](https://docs.snowflake.com/en/user-guide/key-pair-auth#assign-the-public-key-to-a-snowflake-user)

-## Get the metadat for the task
+## Get the metadata for the task
-These metadata (user, account, database, warehouse, and schema) are required to configure the Snowflake task.
+The user, account, database, warehouse, and schema metadata are required to configure the Snowflake task.

-Run the following sql in the Snowflake console to get the metadata:
+Run the following SQL in the Snowflake console to get the metadata:

 ```sql
 SELECT